keboola/connection-docs/transformations/mappings/index.md

 #### Options
 - **Tags** --- specify [tags](/storage/files/#uploading-file) which
 will be used to select files.
-- **Query** --- in case selecting files by tags is not precise enough, you can use [Elastic query](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/query-dsl-query-string-query.html#query-string-syntax) to refine the search.
+- **Query** --- if selecting files by tags is not precise enough, you can use [Elastic query](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/query-dsl-query-string-query.html#query-string-syntax) to refine the search.
 If you combine *query* with *tags*, both conditions must be met.
 - **Processed Tags** --- specify tags which will be assigned to the input files once the transformation is finished.